 - is a powerful antioxidant

 The list of health benefits is remarkably long.
-There are reams of studies available online to show the effectiveness of turmeric (although unfortunately a lot of the studies have been done on animals).
+I have found reams of studies available online to show the effectiveness of turmeric (although unfortunately a lot of the studies have been done on animals).
 This amazing spice has been used successfully in Ayurvedic and Chinese traditions for thousands of years and more recently in many other traditional cultures.

 Turmeric and curcumin: One of the primary healing agents in turmeric is thought to be derived from it’s yellow/orange pigment curcumin.
 Many people use curcumin in isolation with admirable benefits.
-However, in true holistic style, I feel that for daily purposes, using the ‘whole’ turmeric spice, in fresh or ground form, is optimal for ongoing health and wellness.
+However, I feel that for daily purposes, using the ‘whole’ turmeric spice, in fresh or ground form is optimal for ongoing health and wellness.

 Really my article all about the health benefits of turmeric here: